-- Successfully complete the WELL 200 Orientation Advisor class (weekly, the six weeks after spring break 2024) (for new OAs) - Return to campus for orientation advisor training, as your primary responsibility, on Sunday, August 11 by 4 p.m. - Fully participate, as your primary responsibility, in your assigned Transition Program and New Spider Orientation programs (Sunday, August 18- Saturday, August 24, 2024)
+- Successfully complete the WELL 101 Orientation Advisor class (weekly, the six weeks after spring break 2025) (for new OAs) - Return to campus for orientation advisor training, as your primary responsibility, on Sunday, August 10 - Fully participate, as your primary responsibility, in your assigned Transition Program and New Spider Orientation programs (Sunday, August 17 Saturday, August 23, 2025)

-Because of the COVID-19 pandemic and the University's response, the position description and remuneration are subject to change based on mode of delivery, changes to the academic calendar, or availability of resources.
+Please note that this position description and communicated remuneration are subject to change based on mode of delivery, changes to the academic calendar, and/or availability of resources.
 Changes will be communicated as soon as they are available.